 If your mount is on a tripod, check the bolts and screws periodically to be sure they are tight.
 If these loosen up, the mount will wobble, and the image in the scope will shake.

 If you have a Dobsonian tabletop or floor mount, check to see that the bolts and screws that hold the base together are tight.
 If the mount sticks as you rotate the telescope, consider removing the bottom plate and cleaning it off.
 Dirt may have accumulated on the plate or on the nylon/Teflon bearings.

 A refractor typically requires the least care.
-Keep the lens covers on and store it in a dry area and you should have years of service with little care required.
+Keep the lens covers on and store them in a dry area, and you should have years of service with little care required.
 Wiping the dust off the outside is about all you will really need to do.
 The optics should remain well aligned for the life of the telescope.

 SCTs and MCTs include mirrors and lenses.
-While occasional alignment can be beneficial, many people go years between alignments.
+While occasional alignments can be beneficial, many people go years between alignments.
 Like refractors, these are mostly closed systems and typically require very little care.
-Again keep your dust covers on and store them in a dry location and you should be fine.
+Again, keep your dust covers on and store them in a dry location, and you should be fine.

 If you have been out on a night that is heavy with dew, leave the covers off the scope and your eyepieces when you put the scope away.
 Put them on the next morning, after everything has had a chance to dry.

 Resist clearing the primary lens or mirror.
 If you keep the caps on, dust and dirt accumulation should be minor.
 A little dust on the mirrors or on the front lens has very little impact.
 But if you do a poor job of cleaning them, you can drag dirt and grit across the surface, causing damage to the coatings, and that can have a significant impact.

 My Newtonian has had its main mirror cleaned once in 10 years.
 My refractor has been cleaned once in 3 years.
 Check with your manufacturer as to what they recommend be used to clean the mirror or lens as they know best as to what will not damage the coatings.